 Iconic Furniture Pieces

-Other iconic examples worth considering are the Eames recliner and ottoman or the Jeanneret Chair.
+What are some of the most iconic furniture pieces that came out of the mid-century modern design movement?
+The Noguchi coffee table designed by Isamu Noguchi, is a classic representation of bold mid-century style, with its tear-drop-shaped glass top and boomerang-shaped legs.
+The Eames lounge chair and ottoman or the Jeanneret Chair designed by Pierre Jeanneret are a few other classics.
 There are lots of gorgeous (and affordable) reproductions that make them easily accessible—you don’t have to hunt down and pay the hefty price for an original!

-It’s a “must-have” because: Having a recognizable piece of mid-century furniture will not only give you some design cred, but it also functions as a work of art and adds tons of visual interest to your space!
+It’s a “must-have” because… Having a recognizable piece of mid-century modern furniture will not only give you some design cred, but it also functions as a work of art and adds tons of visual interest to your space!

 A Bar Cabinet